 What Is RPM?

-The three main types of telemedicine are store-and-forward, remote monitoring, and real-time interactive services.
-Clinicians use the store-and-forward technique to collect and store patient data and remote monitoring to observe their patient’s status.
-Real-time interactive services, such as video chat or phone calls, allow patients to speak to their clinicians remotely without the cost, inconvenience and health risk of visiting a doctor's office.
+The three main types of telemedicine are a)store-and-forward, b)remote monitoring, and c)real-time interactive services.
+It is the store-and-forward technique that clinicians use to collect and store patient data and data from remote monitoring. t Real-time interactive services, such as video chat or phone calls, allow patients to speak to their clinicians remotely without the cost, inconvenience and health risk of visiting a doctor's office.

 How RPM Benefits Patients